Merchant card acceptance

 - You cannot submit a new transaction for a previous transaction that was subsequently charged back.

-- You must create receipts for all card transactions (both Sales and Refunds) and deliver a copy to the cardholder.
+- You must create receipts for all card transactions (both sales and refunds) and deliver a copy to the cardholder.

 - You cannot submit a card transaction to cover a bounced check or rejected ACH payment.